sudhacheran/lignin-structure-generator/README.md

 4) Set JAVA_HOME in Environment variables

-5) Move to folder "Executable_Jar_and_Config_file" extracted in Step 2 and execute the jar file using below command
+5) In Windows, execute "lgs-run.bat"

-	> java -jar lgs_generator.jar
+   In Linux/Unix and Mac OS, execute "./lgs-run.sh"

 Generated structural data is stored as JSON / CSV / PNG / MOL files in 'output' folder